Running a VM group with autoscaling using Terraform

 : New infrastructure configuration.declaration.yaml

-: Description of the Docker container with a web server that will be run on the VM to simulate the load on the service.config.tpl
+: Description of the Docker container with a web server that will simulate the VM load.config.tpl

 : User data.